-February 2022 - Honda City Petrol Variants Explained - Which One To Buy?
+November 2023 - Honda City Petrol, Hybrid Petrol Variants Explained - Which One To Buy?

-In this variant explained article, you'll find out which variant of the Honda City petrol you should buy based on the ex-showroom prices, variant-wise features and value for money.
-Here we compare and objectively analyse the 2022 City's petrol variants and the features to figure out which variant is worth buying for a good value for money and ownership experience.
-Then we will compare the engine specs, dimensions and mileage of the Honda City with its competitors and other petrol-powered C-segment sedans like Maruti Suzuki Ciaz, Skoda Slavia, Volkswagen Vento and Hyundai Verna.
+In this variant explained article, you'll find out which variant of the Honda City petrol or hybrid you should buy based on the ex-showroom prices, variant-wise features and value for money.
+Here we compare and objectively analyse the 2023 City's petrol variants and the features to figure out which variant is worth buying for a good value for money and ownership experience.
+Then we will compare the engine specs, dimensions and mileage of the Honda City with its competitors and other petrol-powered C-segment sedans like Maruti Suzuki Ciaz, Skoda Slavia, Volkswagen Virtus and Hyundai Verna.

-Updated (Feb 10, 2022): This update of the Honda City petrol variants explained article includes the latest prices of the Honda City and engine, dimension comparison of its rivals, including the Skoda Slavia.
+Updated: This update of the Honda City petrol variants explained article includes the latest November 2023 prices of the 5th gen Honda City facelift.
+This article also includes the City’s dimension comparison with the next-gen Verna 2023.

 What Are The Pros And Cons Of Honda City Petrol?